vuematerial/vue-material/README.md

 // OR

-Vue.use(VueMaterial.mdCore) //Required to boot vue material Vue.use(VueMaterial.mdButton) Vue.use(VueMaterial.mdIcon)
+Vue.use(VueMaterial.MdCore) //Required to boot vue material Vue.use(VueMaterial.MdButton) Vue.use(VueMaterial.MdIcon)
-Vue.use(VueMaterial.mdSidenav)
+Vue.use(VueMaterial.MdSidenav)
-Vue.use(VueMaterial.mdToolbar)
+Vue.use(VueMaterial.MdToolbar)
 ```

 ## Changelog